Experience & Bio

 Personal Bio

 I was born and raised in Toledo, graduated from Whitmer High School, and moved to Pittsburgh to pursue my college education.
-There, I met my beloved wife, Danielle, and we have been happily married for eight years.
+There, I met my beloved wife, Danielle, and we have been happily married for ten years.
 In 2015, we relocated to Brook Park, where we first moved into our first home on Richard, then moved into our second home in Brook Park on Sylvia in 2019.
-Our family consists of our son, Thomas Franklin, whom we welcomed in 2020, and three adorable dogs, Missy, Bubba, and Tootsie.
+Our family consists of our son, Thomas Franklin, whom we welcomed in 2020, and two adorable dogs, Bubba, and Tootsie.

 I come from a strong working-class family.
 My grandfather on my father’s side was a coal miner, carpenter, bar owner, and former Mayor of Dacono, Colorado.
 He and several family members, and my father’s, mine, and my son’s namesake are memorialized at the Miners Memorial in Frederick, Colorado.
 My father, a veteran of the 173rd Airborne brigade in Vietnam, was a carpenter, a youth baseball coach, and an advisor to my high school’s carpentry program.

 Before serving on City Council, I built a career in website development and digital strategy.
 As the owner of a small business, I’ve worked with startups, nonprofits, and small businesses across the country to design websites, build digital tools, and improve operations.
-I’ve also had the privilege of contributing to projects for the U.S. military, including work with Unique Mission Cell, a division of the U.S. Army Night Vision and Electronic Sensors Directorate, helping to collect data in support of emerging military technologies.
+I’ve also had the privilege of contributing to projects for the U.S. military, including work with a division of the U.S. Army Night Vision and Electronic Sensors Directorate, helping to collect data in support of emerging military technologies.
 That same entrepreneurial, problem-solving mindset drives the work I do today as a Councilman.

 Since beginning serving as a member of Brook Park City Council in 2024, I’ve worked to bring a forward-thinking, service-driven approach to local government.
 I wrote legislation to modernize our street vendor rules, requiring vendors to clearly display permits — a commonsense move to help protect children and give parents peace of mind.
 I authored our city’s first ordinance regulating electric vehicle charging locations.
 I also introduced a resolution urging the Haslam Sports Group to consider a transformative $4 billion investment in our city — an effort to position Brook Park as a major player in the region’s future development.